navyagarwal/PARAM-AgriTech/README.md

 ## Helping farmers increase crop yield at affordable prices

+~Currently working on "Reconstruction of RGB images to HSI" to take this project forward.~

 ### Problem Statement

 It is estimated that India loses almost 15-25% of total crop yield due to weeds, pest and crop disease.
 Another factor for low yield is non-affordability or non-accessibility of sufficient input irrigation and fertilisers for which the loss is especially higher amongst small and marginal farmers.